 “Years from now your grandchildren will tell with amazement stories of your choices which changed their lives.
 You will be called their pioneers.
 You are showing others the way.”
 Bonnie D. Parkin

-Pioneer Day Inspired Games
+Pioneer Day Inspired Games for Kids

 - Watermelon Eating Contest (See who can eat a slice of watermelon the fastest.)